ThisIsHP64/B760M-H-M.2-Hackintosh/README.md

 ## Observations

-iMacPro1,1 SMBIOS yields far better performance than MacPro7,1.
-CPUFriend.kext was not used, as iMacPro1,1 handles power management on its own with no issues.
-Benchmark scores indicate that macOS performance is approximately 2-3% slower than Windows.
-Wi-Fi does not work out of the box, requires use of [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) to enable.
+- iMacPro1,1 SMBIOS yields far better performance than MacPro7,1
+- CPUFriend.kext was not used, as iMacPro1,1 handles power management on its own with no issues
+- Benchmark scores indicate that macOS performance is approximately 2-3% slower than Windows
+- Wi-Fi does not work out of the box, use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) to enable
+- Ethernet via the motherboard's built-in Realtek RTL8111H and [RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X) does not work for more than a few minutes, use a macOS-compatible USB Ethernet adapter instead

 **Benchmark scores:**